 - One-to-one tutors - Pair up for peer-teaching - Universal Design for Learning: this is not an activity itself, but all activities can be designed for broader or "universal" access.
-The 3 components of UDL include: - Multiple representations of information such as text and numbers read aloud by a computer, captions on video, text accompanying audio, verbal descriptions of pictures, drawings and models, and using video, animation or other educational technology to convey concepts. - Multiple representations of expression such as students being able to record oral speech (to text or not), drawing, dramatic presentations, songs/raps. - Varied options of engagement enabling students as well as teachers to select for or reframe elements of content/context/procedures, challenge level, and supports including modifications and accommodations such as additional time, enlarged print, text-to-speech apps, bilingual dictionary, etc.

-• Interactive technologies assigned by instructor to support instruction such as Plato Learning Technology-lessons by objective/by NRS level as well as other tech resources/sites (see below) for the purpose of additional and varied practice opportunities on targeted skills.
+The 3 components of UDL include: - Multiple representations of information such as text and numbers read aloud by a computer, captions on video, text accompanying audio, verbal descriptions of pictures, drawings and models, and using video, animation or other educational technology to convey concepts. - Multiple representations of expression such as students being able to record oral speech (to text or not), drawing, dramatic presentations, songs/raps. - Varied options of engagement enabling students as well as teachers to select for or reframe elements of content/context/procedures, challenge level, and supports including modifications and accommodations such as additional time, enlarged print, text-to-speech apps, bilingual dictionary, etc. - Interactive technologies assigned by instructor to support instruction such as for the purpose of additional and varied practice opportunities on targeted skills.
 As an intervention, see UDL explanation above.

 - Manipulative number rods

 - Manipulative short bead stairs (1-9)

 - Manipulative addition/subtraction boards with strips

-- Manipulative addition/subtraction charts with tables, booklets, etc. as well as control charts

-- Manipulative addition and subtraction "snake" games

-- Simplified menus

-- Coins/Bills

-- Digital clocks

-- Word problem cards with/without authentic materials for solving real life problems and simulations.
+- Manipulative addition/subtraction charts with tables, booklets, etc. as well as control charts - Manipulative addition and subtraction "snake" games - Simplified menus - Coins/Bills - Digital clocks - Word problem cards with/without authentic materials for solving real life problems and simulations.